shaylarihosain/Scripps-College-Journal/README.md

 # FAQ
 **I'm on Windows.
 How do I access the design system?**

 Unfortunately, we don't have an app for Windows.
-On a PC, download the _Assets.zip_ package.
+On a PC, [download the design guide package](https://github.com/shaylarihosain/Scripps-College-Journal/blob/main/Assets.zip?raw=true) directly.

 Everything you need to build Scripps College Journal, including our InDesign and Illustrator brand guides, font files, PDF export presets, and InDesign workspace is still included.